 Before you use any video call product make sure that the device you’re on it supported.
 This won’t take long and can often be found in the FAQs.
 There are two main things to check, with a browser-based product ensure the browser you’re using is supported.
 The other is to make sure your Operating System (OS) is supported.
 This will prevent any unnecessary hiccups when joining and help you have the most productive meetings.

 When using video for the first time there’s no harm in doing a dry run, get familiar with the tool.
 This means understanding how to join and set-up a meeting, the layout and the features it offers such as how to initiate a screen share.
 This will help massively when it comes to having the actual meeting.
 You won’t waste any time trying to figure out what each button does and can get right on with the important stuff.

 A meeting with video is different from your run of the mill conference call.
 It feels like there’s a lot more to think about when video is involved and there is but that doesn’t mean it has to make things difficult.
 To take the fear out of video it’s important to understand why you’d use video.
 You’re able to humanise the conversation and communicate more effectively, which is great when meeting new clients or teaching an online class for example.
 Meetings with video tend to me more engaging because they are closer to a real-life meeting and encourage participation from everyone.

 To help with your confidence in front of the webcam understand you’re not alone.
 We’re all self-conscious to an extent, people are more fussed about what they look like than what you look like.
 Choose an environment that you’re relaxed in, this will translate to how you appear on video.
 Finally, and most crucially, the more meetings with video you have the less you’ll worry.

-Now that you know the potential issues that could arise and exactly how to tackle them there’s nothing stopping you from becoming a pro.
+Now that you know the potential reasons for a video call not working and exactly how to tackle them there’s nothing stopping you from becoming a pro.
 So, go on, get video calling today!

 For more information please see our FAQs.